-Propo esal Number: R FP# 2008-1024
+Propo sal Number: RFP# 2008-1024

 FOR: Installation Services

-THIS I PROPOSAL IS SUBMITTED BY:
+THIS F PROPOSAL IS SUBMITTED BY:

 ADDR ESS:

-TELE PHONE: FAX ( NO.:
+TELEF PHONE: FAX NO.:

-BIDDE ER G.S.T.
+BIDDE R G.S.T.
 No.:

-PERS ON(S) SIGNING ON BEHALF: (print)
+PERS DN(S) SIGNING ON BEHALF: (print)

-POSIT ΓΙΟΝ(S) OF THE PERSON(S): (print)
+POSIT ION(S) OF THE PERSON(S): (print)

-То Со rnerstone Hydro Electric Concepts , Hereafter called "Owner ·-
+To Co nerstone Hydro Electric Concepts, Hereafter called "Owner":

-I/WE the undersig ned declare:
+I/WE the undersigned ed declare:

-1. THAT no Person(s), Firm or Corporation other than the one whose signature(s) of whose proper officers and the seal is or are attached below has any interest in this Proposal or in the contract proposed to be taken.
+1. THAT no Person(s), Firm or Corporation other than the one whose sign officers and the seal is or are attached below has any interest in this Proposed to be taken.

-THAT this Proposal is made without any connections, knowledge, comparison arrangements with any other company, firm or person making a Proposal for the sa in all respects fair and without collusion or fraud.
+2. THAT this Proposal is made without any connections, knowledge, carrangements with any other company, firm or person making a Proposal in all respects fair and without collusion or fraud.

-THE Bidder insures that no Owner an interested, directly or indirectly, as a Cohowsoever in or on the performance of connection with the said contract, or in a used therein, or in any monies to be derived. ontracting Party, Partner, Stock the said contract, or in the su any portion of the profits there cholder, surety or otherwise pplies, work or business in
+THE Bidder insures that no Owner and or employee of the CHEC grinterested, directly or indirectly, as a Contracting Party, Partner, Stockho howsoever in or on the performance of the said contract, or in the suppronnection with the said contract, or in any portion of the profits thereof, used therein, or in any monies to be derived there-from. older, surety or otherwise olies, work or business in